1drop/Onedrop.AjaxForm/README.md

 ### Routes.yaml:

-This package provides an additional Flow Route to serve only the html part of the forms, so they can be loaded via Ajax and replace the HTML placeholder content on the page, which is served from the TS object.

-To make this work, you need to copy the content of the file ``Routes.yaml`` from this package into the Routes.yaml of your Neos project.

-Your ``Routes.yaml`` inside your project-root directory ``myproject/Configuration/Routes.yaml`` should then look like this:

-    #                                                                        #
-    # Routes configuration                                                   #
-    #                                                                        #
-    # This file contains the configuration for the MVC router.               #
-    # Just add your own modifications as necessary.                          #
-    #                                                                        #
-    # Please refer to the Flow manual for possible configuration options.    #
-    #                                                                        #

-    ##
-    # TYPO3 Neos subroutes
-    -
-      name: 'Onedrop - AjaxForm'
-      uriPattern: '<OnedropAjaxFormSubRoutes>'
-      subRoutes:
-        'OnedropAjaxFormSubRoutes':
-          package: 'Onedrop.AjaxForm'
-    -
-      name: 'TYPO3 Neos'
-      uriPattern: '<TYPO3NeosSubroutes>'
-      subRoutes:
-        'TYPO3NeosSubroutes':
-          package: 'TYPO3.Neos'
-          variables:
-            'defaultUriSuffix': '.html'
+It's no longer necessary to modify any `Routes.yaml` as it's deprecated.
+The additional Ajax-routes are now included via `Settings.yaml`.

 ## Usage:

 ### Fusion:

-You can use the ``Onedrop.AjaxForm:Form`` Fusion object as a replacement for the regular ``TYPO3.Neos.NodeTypes:Form`` element e.g.
+You can use the ``Onedrop.AjaxForm:Form`` Fusion object as a replacement for the regular ``Neos.NodeTypes:Form`` element e.g.

     page = Page {